Martin8156/Computer-Application-for-Team-Formation-in-Capstone-Design/README.md

 The software runs as a website where users (like professors) can input CSV files with the student needs and the project needs and upload them to the server.
 The server then runs a solver and returns the matched teams with certain metrics displayed for the user.

+Note: Application was tested on Python 3.13.2

-# Getting Started
+# Getting Started (macOS)

+- Install Node.js via Homebrew
-- Clone the repo
+- Clone the repository
-- Cd into CAP25 root direcotry
+- Go to CAP25 root direcotry
-- Run "npm install" to install Node.js/JavaScript dependencies
+- Download JavaScript dependencies
-- On mac, create a venv and  run "pip install -r requirements.txt" to download Python dependencies to your virtual environment.
-Note: application was tested on Python 3.13.2
+- On mac, create a venv and download dependencies from requirements.txt file.
+For ease of use, the debug.sh script will do this for you.
-- Enter the command ./start.bat if on windows or ./start.sh if on mac.
-These scripts will run the backend server in the background and the frontend in the foreground on the same terminal
+- Run the start.sh script to run the backend server in the background and the frontend in the foreground on the same terminal.

+TLDR

+In a macOS terminal:

+1. /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+2. brew install node

+In root directory of repository:

+1. cd CAP25
+2. npm install				# to install JavaScript dependencies
+3. ./debug.sh				# to create venv and download dependencies from requirements.txt
+4. source venv/bin/activate 	# to activate venv
+5. ./start.sh					# to run application

 # Current Issues

-- Only one iteration of solver is allowed before program has to be reset.
-See *global algo_run*
-- Constraint on time compatibiltiy of students not set up
+- Displaying goodness of fit